Getting Library Attention For Your Book

 Looking for tips on how to schedule school visits?

-Check out our previous article here: https://booksforward.com/tips-for-scheduling-school-visits/
+Check out our previous article here on best practices for scheduling school visits.

 Write on!